-- to take Papers 1, 2, 3 and 4 in the same examination series, leading to the full Cambridge International A Level. - to follow a staged assessment route by taking Papers 1 and 2 (for the AS Level qualification) in one series, then Papers 3 (Advanced Theory) and 4 (Practical) (for the full Cambridge International A Level) in a later series. - to take Papers 1 and 2 only (for the AS Level qualification).
+Taking Papers 1, 2, 3 and 4 in the same examination series, leads to the full Cambridge International A Level.

+To follow a staged assessment route by taking Papers 1 1 and 2 (for the AS Level qualification) in one series, then Papers 3 (Advanced Theory) and 4 (Practical) (for thell Cambridge International A Level) in a later series.

+To take Papers 1 and 2 only (for the AS Level qualification).